GrahamCampbell/Laravel-Flysystem/README.md

 Please check the system requirements before installing Laravel Flysystem.

 To get the latest version of Laravel Flysystem, simply require `"graham-campbell/flysystem": "0.3.*@dev"` in your `composer.json` file.
+In order to load support for the awss3 connector, you will need to require `"aws/aws-sdk-php": "2.5.*"` in your `composer.json` file.
+In order to load support for the rackspace connector, you will need to require `"rackspace/php-opencloud": "1.9.*"` in your `composer.json` file.
+In order to load support for the dropbox connector, you will need to require `"dropbox/dropbox-sdk": "1.1.*"` in your `composer.json` file.
+In order to load support for the webdav connector, you will need to require `"sabre/dav": "1.8.*"` in your `composer.json` file.
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel Flysystem is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.